MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/notification-subscriptions-mailbox-events-and-ews-in-exchange.md

 ![An illustration that shows how streaming notifications work.
 To set up streaming notifications: 1.
 Subscribe, 2.
 Open connection, 3.
 Wait for events, 4.
 Receive events, repeat 3 and 4, 5.
 Close or keep connection, 6.
 Unsubscribe or timeout.](media/Exchange2013_Notifications_StreamSub.png)

-For information about creating streaming notifications, see [How to: Stream notifications about mailbox events by using EWS in Exchange](how-to-stream-notifications-about-mailbox-events-by-using-ews-in-exchange.md).
+For information about creating streaming notifications, see [Stream notifications about mailbox events by using EWS in Exchange](how-to-stream-notifications-about-mailbox-events-by-using-ews-in-exchange.md).

 ### EWS pull notifications
 <a name="bk_pullnotif"> </a>